 Many people believe that creating business systems means getting organized and doing things in a methodical way.
-If you believe this, well, you're right...sort of.
-However, you are probably not yet a converted, transformed, and even obsessed with Systems Thinking.
+If you believe this, well, you're right... sort of.
+However, you are probably not yet a converted, transformed, and even obsessed Systems Thinker.
 You're still looking at systems like most of the world.
-If you want to tap into the real power of systems then you need to see them through a different lens.
-Take a look.
+If you want to tap into the real power of effective business systems and processes, then you need to see them through a different lens.

-First, systems exist to help you find and keep customers.
+First, business systems exist to help you find and keep customers.
 They do this by making you:

-- Better than the competition (You have fewer mistakes, defects, let downs, and disappointments that turn customers away.)
+- Better than the competition (You have fewer mistakes, defects, and disappointments that turn customers away.)

 - Faster than the competition (You have better response time, and consistently meet schedules or deadlines.)